 Sound design by Adrian Piciorea

-Produced by Baia-Mare Municipal Theater
+Produced by Baia-Mare Municipal theatre

 E adevărat, e adevărat, e adevărat! / It’s True, it’s True, it’s True!

-Written by Breach Theater
+Written by Breach theatre

 Translated by Alexandru Mâzgăreanu, revised by Adrian Nicolae